danriti/moleskine/travis-deploy-pypi/README.md

    indicating a passing or failing build
 3. Once the build is passing and the feature is accepted, the pull request is merged into `master`
-4. Have Travis CI automatically deploys to [Test PyPI][7] on *any* change to `master`
+4. Travis CI automatically deploys to [Test PyPI][7] on *any* change to `master`
     * This allows me to use the Test PyPI site as a "staging" environment, where I can manually ensure that everything is good with the package (documentation, release history, etc)
-5. Once I've determined that my "release candidate" is looking good on `master`, I can simply create a new [Github release][8], which will add a version tag to the repository
+5. Once I've determined that my "release candidate" is looking good, I can simply create a new [Github release][8], which will add a version tag to the repository
-6. Have Travis CI automatically deploys to "production" PyPI on *any* tagged commit, effectively making the new release available to the public
+6. Travis CI automatically deploys to "production" PyPI on *any* tagged commit, effectively making the new release available to the public

 This gives me the flexibility to *not* have to have release specific branches